• News Ambassadors

 What happens when communities take on the work that institutions often overlook?

 This month, we’re highlighting a story about the realities faced by gun violence survivors who are left with disabilities, either seen or unseen.
-One News Ambassadors student looked at how a community is coming together to fill in gaps in care for injured gun violence survivors, long after they leave the hospital.
+One News Ambassador student looked at how a community is coming together to fill in gaps in care for injured gun violence survivors, long after they leave the hospital.

 Student reporter Morgan Bruner was part of Columbia College of Chicago’s Spring 2025 News Ambassadors cohort.
 Bruner brings us the voices of several Chicagoans harmed by gun violence as they face another uphill battle: the day-to-day work of healing in a world that often sees disability as an afterthought.
 For many survivors, medical discharge doesn’t mean the journey is over.
 Rather, it marks the start of new challenges including finding resources, building community support and navigating a healthcare system that often fails to provide care accessible to people with disabilities.